 I first learned about Montessori when my sister’s children started going to Montessori about 22 years ago.
 However, it was a number of years later that I started working in Montessori.
 I started with 3-6 children, but now I have been teaching 6-9-year-olds for several years.

 It is difficult to recall what first caught my interest in Montessori, maybe it was watching my nieces and nephews being independent at home.
 What I do remember is that whenever I was doing any training, I wished there had been the opportunity for me to have this type of schooling when I grew up.
 Maybe I would have been better at maths and more interested in school in general.

 I have a Montessori 3-6 diploma from London Montessori Centre and worked for four years in a Montessori preschool.
 I then spent three years at university getting my state primary qualifications with the intention of teaching in a Montessori classroom when I graduated.
 In 2003 and 2004 I travelled to New York and completed an American Montessori Society Diploma for 6-9-year-olds, and I have taught this age group for the last seven years.

 What I love about Montessori are the ‘aha moments’ that the children have when they suddenly realise something.
-I like that I don’t have to be the bearer of all knowledge and that the children can seek help from each other and that I can ask them for help as well.
+I like that I don’t have to be the bearer of all knowledge, that the children can seek help from each other, and that I can also ask them for help.
 I like that I can take the time to sit and observe children.
 I like that I can be giving a lesson and the rest of the class are getting on with what they have chosen to do.
-I like it that sometimes when I go to give a lesson the child says ‘another child has already given me that lesson.’
+I like it that sometimes when I go to give a lesson, the child says ‘another child has already given me that lesson.’